Early Life

 Philanthropy

-DeBartolo has been involved in philanthropic efforts throughout his career.
-He co-founded the Brooks-DeBartolo Collegiate High School in Tampa, Florida.
-The DeBartolo Family Foundation supports local communities through scholarships, school supplies, and grants.
-He has also served on the boards of non-profit organizations, including the Moffitt Cancer Center.
+DeBartolo Jr. is actively involved in philanthropy.
+He co-founded the Brooks-DeBartolo Collegiate High School in Tampa, Florida, with Derrick Brooks to provide quality education and opportunities to students.
+He has also served on the boards of several non-profit organizations, including the American Cancer Society and the Moffitt Cancer Center, reflecting his dedication to community service and charitable causes.